Risinghurst: Church

 A second church hall was built in the 1980s.
 In 1972 the Church became part of the United Reformed Church (a union of Congregationalists, Presbyterians and later Churches of Christ) which is the now the main representative of the Reformed tradition in England.
+The Church is growing, increasingly multicultural, and committed to inter-generational worship, where children are engaged and involved in worship.
+The Church is currently in ministerial vacancy but still provides Christian worship every Sunday led by visiting ministers, elders or the outreach worker.
+This worship takes place at 10 am every Sunday morning in the sanctuary, except for the first Sunday of the month when they meet in the Church hall for All-Age worship.
+There is also a monthly junior Church where children are invited to go into the coffee lounge where they interactively explore different bible stories through arts and crafts, music, games and discussion.

-The current minister is the Rev. Dick Wolff.
-The Church provides a number of services to the community, including a weekly lunch-club for the elderly and a coffee lounge which is open for anyone to drop around for conversation, coffee, tea and biscuits on weekday mornings.
-It also provides space for Scout and Guide Association groups.
-Since the early 1960s, the 16th Oxford Cubs and Scouts have met at the Church.
+The Church currently provides a number of services to the community, including a weekly lunch-club every Tuesday for those aged 55 or over, a coffee lounge and library which serves as a warm welcome space and is open for anyone to drop in for conversation, coffee, tea and biscuits most weekdays from 10am-1pm, and a community breakfast morning on the first Saturday of every month where you can enjoy a full English breakfast from 9:30-11am.
+The Church also runs special worship services and community events throughout the year, such as their annual Community Fun Day, children's events during school holidays, Christmas, Easter and Harvest services, details of which can be found on their website.
 The building is currently shared with three other congregations: the Presbyterian Church of Korea, the Punjabi-speaking Asian Evangelical Church, and a Portuguese-speaking (largely Brazilian) Assemblies of God church.
+They enjoy annual joint services where all four congregations gather together to worship.